 - have difficulty concentrating in class or completing classwork

-- miss class time due to problems coping at school, or needing to talk with a school counselor or therapist
+- miss class time due to problems coping at school, or needing to talk with a school

 - need to visit the school nurse to take medication for anxiety

 - feel self-conscious or isolated, and avoid places and situations that they think they might cause a panic attack

 Students with anxiety disorders may have difficulty completing classwork and homework, which can cause panic attacks and possibly lead to panic disorder.

 - keeping communications open with the student, parents or guardians, and school